JakeKwon/picasso/README.md

-# pr2_ws
+# picasso
-workspace for grasping with pr2 in gazebo
+workspace for drawing with pr2 in gazebo

 ###Dependencies
 Make sure ros is installed.
 Then install the pr2 and gazebo packages.